microsoft/PowerToys/README.md

 Click on `Assets` to show the files available in the release and then click on `PowerToys-x64.msix` to download the PowerToys installer.

+##### Known issues with MSIX Build

+- For PowerRename, you may need to restart your machine to get this to work for the first time.

 #### Via Chocolatey - ⚠ Unofficial ⚠

 Download and upgrade PowerToys from [Chocolatey](https://chocolatey.org).
 If you have any issues when installing/upgrading the package please go to the [package page](https://chocolatey.org/packages/powertoys) and follow the [Chocolatey triage process](https://chocolatey.org/docs/package-triage-process)